lu-ci/apex-sigma-core/docs/information/commands.md

 `>>convertcurrency` `>>convert` | Converts the specified amount of money.
 The format of "{amount} {from_currency} in {to_currency}" must be followed. | `>>convertcurrency 50 EUR in USD`
 `>>createinvite` `>>makeinvite` `>>createinv` `>>makeinv` | Creates an instant invite for the specified channel.
 If no channel is specified, it's made for the current channel.
 You can set an expiration by adding "d:HH:MM:SS" as an argument.
 You can also set a limited number of uses by adding "u:num" where "num" is the amount of uses.
 The order of the arguments doesn't matter.
 This command requires the Create Instant Invite permission. | `>>createinvite d:12:0:0 u:10 #general`
 `>>divorce` | Divorces the mentioned user that you are married with.
 Divorces cost 15 Kud per hour that you were married, unless you're just canceling a proposal. | `>>divorce @person`
-`>>emote` `>>emoji` `>>em` | Searches for an emoji by name.
-To make the search more precise you can add the ID of the emote or server ID that the emote is from, like in this example "monika:375824498882117635".
+`>>emote` `>>emoji` `>>em` | Searches for an emoji.
+You can use the actual emoji or just its name.
+If you use its name you can make the search more precise by adding the ID of the emote or server ID that the emote is from, like in this example "monika:375824498882117635".
 Custom emotes are not guaranteed to be SFW as they can be anything. | `>>emote Monika`
 `>>imgur` `>>img` | Anonymously uploads the specified attachment or URL to imgur and returns a direct link to it.
 Attachment must be an image (GIFs are images).
 URL must be a direct link to an image. | `>>imgur [imgfile.png]`
 `>>ingame` | Shows the top played games on the server.
 The list is paginated, each page has up to 10 items.
 You can specify the page number you want to see. | `>>ingame`
 `>>inrole` | Shows all the users in the server who have the specified role.
 The list is paginated, each page has up to 10 items.
-You can specify the page number you want to see. | `>>inrole Warlards`
+You can specify the page number you want to see.
+You can also filter the list by Discord status by adding "--status" as the last argument, replacing "status" with the status you wish to filter by.
+The accepted statuses are "dnd", "idle", "offline", and "online". | `>>inrole Warlards --online`
 `>>lmgtfy` `>>letmegooglethatforyou` | Outputs a link that will google the specified query for you. | `>>lmgtfy Sexy Sneks` `>>marry` `>>propose` | Proposes to the mentioned user, or accepts their marriage proposal if they proposed to you. | `>>marry @person`
 `>>owners` | Shows a list of Sigma's owners.
 Users in this list have access to the administration module. | `>>owners`